Henistein/LinuxShell/README.md

 # Linux shell
-will have recursive pipes noobs
+It has recursive pipes you filthy plebs